jamwung/bdcc-archive/README.md

 ![Lab 2](technical-reports/bdcc-lab2/figures/header.png)

 In this report, we detail our cloud-based data analysis of COVID-19 scientific literature using AWS services.
 We employed AWS EMR for data processing and analysis of a dataset from the [Registry of Open Data on AWS](https://registry.opendata.aws/cord-19/).
 The report provides valuable insights gained from the analysis.

+### Exercises and Assignments

+In the `exercises-assignments` directory, you'll find a collection of hands-on exercises and assignments as python scripts and notebooks that I completed to learn and apply Big Data and Cloud Computing concepts.
+The exercises cover:

+- Apache Spark: DataFrame API, SQL API, and Pandas API on Spark.
+- Machine Learning on Spark: Training machine learning models on large datasets.
+- Cloud Computing: Utilizing AWS EC2 for virtual machines, AWS EMR for distributed computing, and AWS S3 for data storage and model storage.

 ## License